Stirling, Western Australia: Suburban development (1960-)

 Major changes occurred in the 1960s and 1970s.
 The main access to the area from Perth was via Wanneroo Road and Balcatta Beach Road, a road which roughly corresponded to Karrinyup Road but included modern-day North Beach Drive and Osborne Place.
 Hertha Road (now Civic Place and Telford Crescent) was the main road in the area, and the site of the present-day footbridge was the municipal rubbish tip until the early 1970s.
 The Osborne Park hospital was opened on 4 April 1962 and the civic centre and council chambers were opened in 1966, along with houses in the George Street area near the civic centre.
 The postal district was approved and gazetted in April 1976, and over the next eight years, most of the suburb was subdivided and built.

 The building of the Mitchell Freeway to Karrinyup Road in 1983-84 facilitated the growth of Stirling as a regional hub, and the bus/train interchange on the Joondalup line (now known as the Yanchep line) was completed in 1992.
 As at 2006, some subdivisions in the Stirling region are still being developed.

 Geography

 Stirling is bounded by the Mitchell Freeway between Erindale Road and Hutton Street on the west and south, Amelia and Poincaire Streets to the north, and an uneven line running roughly south from Jones Street's north-south section to the east.
 Lake estates and public parks, including the Stirling Civic Gardens, make up a moderate percentage of the suburb's area.

 Demographics

-At the 2001 Australian census, Stirling had a population of 5,752 people living in 2,159 dwellings, many of which are single detached dwellings, many of them two-storey brick on relatively large lots.
-The suburb is one of Perth's most ethnically diverse - in 2001, 23% were of Italian descent, 24% of Macedonian, 6% Asian and 4% Greek, and this reflects strongly in the architectural styles which have been adopted in the area.
+At the 2021 Australian census, Stirling had a population of 10,165 people living in 3,885 dwellings, up from the population of 5,752 in 2001.
+The suburb is one of Perth's most ethnically diverse - in 2001, 23% were of Italian descent, 24% of Macedonian, 6% Asian, and 4% Greek, and this reflects strongly in the architectural styles which have been adopted in the area.
+In 2021, 21.9% of residents claimed Italian ancestry.
+57.8% of residents had both parents born overseas - higher than the state average of 41.6%.
+Other than English, the top languages spoken at home were noted as Italian (7.3%), Mandarin (5.1%), Macedonian (2.8%), Cantonese (2.5%), and Gujarati (1.7%).
+Catholicism was the most prevalent religious affiliation (37.7%), followed by No religion (27.3%), Eastern Orthodox (6.4%), Anglican (5.4%), and Not stated (4.0%).